WHAT IS USAGE-BASED PRICING?

 - It directly links the price paid with the value received.
 Picking the right value metric on which you base your UBP model allows your business to measure growth consistently across your customers, communicate your product’s value, and be (somewhat) predictable.
 Do this correctly and usage-based pricing becomes synonymous with value-based pricing.

 - It allows more users to access a product within an account, making the software more ubiquitous and seeding new use cases.
 The UBP framework promotes a land-and-expand strategy.
-Abandoning seat-based pricing models encourages more people within a customer account to incorporate your product into their workflows and processes.
+Abandoning seat-based software pricing models encourages more people within a customer account to incorporate your product into their workflows and processes.
 And when one group of users experiences success, it increases the likelihood that they share their experiences with other potential users within their companies or even with outside organizations.

 - It expands your total addressable market (TAM) by making the product more accessible while uncapping the potential upside.
 UBP businesses reap the benefit of expanding to customers outside of their ideal customer profile without requiring additional effort from marketing and sales.
 TAM expansion is highly profitable and can inform the development of new features or your go-to-market strategy.

 Usage-based pricing is more than a pricing strategy—it’s a company-wide mindset.
 Top usage-based SaaS companies tend to be the most customer-focused companies out there, instilling a customer success mindset across every team.
 Here’s how different areas of the business can support a transition to UBP:

 Product: Treat product investments as revenue-generating expenses.